-Independent members of the Board Michel Rollier Paule Cellard Valérie Pilcer Explanation in the event of non-compliance Is not and has not been an employee and does not hold and has not held a general management position within Somfy SA or any other Group company during the last three years Х X X Is not a significant customer, supplier or banker of Somfy SA or its Group, or for which Somfy SA or its Group represents a significant share of his/her business activity Х X X Is not a significant shareholder of Somfy SA X X X Is not closely related to a Director or major shareholder X X X Has not been a statutory auditor of Somfy SA over the past three years X X X Conclusion on the independence Independent Independent Independent
+Independent members of the Supervisory Board Michel Rollier Paule Cellard Valérie Pilcer Explanation in the event of non-compliance Is not and has not been an employee or an executive corporate officer of the company or any other Group company during the last three years Х Х Х Is not a significant customer, supplier or banker of the company or its Group, or for which the company or its Group represents a significant share of his/her business activity Х х х Is not a significant shareholder of the company Х Х х Is not closely related to a corporate officer or major shareholder Х Х Х Has not been a statutory auditor of the company over the previous three years Х Х Х Conclusion on independence Independent Independent Independent

-\ Where necessary, the materiality of relations may be debated and the assessment criteria clarified at a Board meeting.
+^{} Where necessary, the materiality of relationships may be debated and the assessment criteria clarified at a Board meeting.
+To date, no business relationship exists.